krepko7/Azure-Data-Factory/README.md

 This workshop will help you become familiar with Azure Data Factory.
 You will create pipelines to copy data from a SQL Server and load it into Azure Data Lake.
 Please see the pre-requisites below.

-# Pre-requisites for the labs in the above folers
+# Pre-requisites for the labs in this course
 - [Azure Subscription with rights to use/deploy Azure services](https://portal.azure.com)
 - [Access to SQL Server on a VM in Azure](https://github.com/krepko7/Azure-Data-Factory/tree/master/labs/Lab0%20-%20Set%20up)
 - [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms)